| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 working range of the springs and bars.
 Very long story, but we'll

+figure it out.
 I'm really intrigued with your response to ask me some questions.

 I guess it would immediately give you an idea of where my knowledge